muffin-rice/Gruff/src/supervised/README.md

 python train_supervised.py
 --data-dir [DATA_DIR]
 --log-dir [LOG_DIR]
---checkpoint-dir [CHECKPOINT_DIR]...
+--batchsize (-b) [BATCHSIZE]
+--epochs (-e) [EPOCHS]
 ```

 ## 3.

-Checkpoints are stored for the model in CHECKPOINT_DIR
+Checkpoints are stored for the model in CHECKPOINT_DIR.
+Each run is versioned automatically by Lightning.